till-tietz/till-tietz/README.md

--  Mostly working on causal inference and various computational social science bits and bobs
+-  Mostly working on causal inference & machine learning as well as various other computational social science bits and bobs
 -  Currently learning more about C++
 -  Exchange about R, GIS, NLP or whatever really